mehmetgokkaya/drop-file-transfer/README.md

 # EN
 # Sending files by creating instant links
+* The biggest advantage of this system is that it can do all the work with simple codes without using a database or any database center.
 * By creating a personal link with php, people will be able to share files among themselves with this link.
 * Your QR code, where you can share the instant link on the file transfer pages, will be automatically created by using google apis.
 * Each file will be deleted from the server once it is downloaded.